ansible-network/network-engine/docs/directives/parser_directives.md

 Sometimes it is necessary to loop over a directive in order to process values.
-Using the `loop` option, the parser will iterate over the directive and provide each of the values provided by the loop contents to the directive for processing.
+Using the `loop` option, the parser will iterate over the directive and provide each of the values provided by the loop content to the directive for processing.

 Access to the individual items is the same as it would be for Ansible